Here are all the winners from the Grammys 2022 – rolling list

 Deftones – ‘Ohms’

-Foo Fighters – ‘Making A Fire’
+Foo Fighters – ‘Making A Fire’ – winner

 Best Metal Performance